Halogen lamp: Safety

 Halogen lamps must run at much higher temperatures than regular incandescent lamps for proper operation.
 Their small size helps to concentrate the heat on a smaller envelope surface, closer to the filament than a non-halogen incandescent.
 Because of the very high temperatures, halogen lamps can pose fire and burn hazards.
 In Australia, numerous house fires each year are attributed to ceiling-mounted halogen downlights.
-The Western Australia Department of Fire and Emergency Services recommends that homeowners consider instead using cooler-running compact fluorescent lamps or light emitting diode lamps.
-Halogen torchères have been banned in some places, such as dormitories, because of the large numbers of fires they have caused.
+The Western Australia Department of Fire and Emergency Services recommends that homeowners consider instead using cooler-running compact fluorescent lamps or light-emitting diode lamps.
+Halogen Torchère floor lamps have been banned in some places, such as dormitories, because of the large number of fires they have caused.
 They were held responsible by the US Consumer Product Safety Commission for 100 fires and 10 deaths between 1992 and 1997.
-Halogen bulbs operate at high temperatures and the tall height of the lamps brings them near flammable materials, such as curtains.
+Halogen bulbs operate at high temperatures, and the tall height of the lamps can bring them near flammable materials, such as curtains.
 Some safety codes require halogen bulbs to be protected by a grid or grille, especially for high-power (1–2 kW) bulbs used in theatre, or by the glass and metal housing of the fixture, to prevent ignition of draperies or flammable objects in contact with the lamp.

-To reduce unintentional ultraviolet (UV) exposure, and to contain hot bulb fragments in the event of explosive bulb failure, general-purpose lamps usually have a UV-absorbing glass filter over or around the bulb.
+To reduce unintentional ultraviolet (UV) exposure and to contain hot bulb fragments in the event of explosive bulb failure, general-purpose lamps usually have a UV-absorbing glass filter over or around the bulb.
 Alternatively, lamp bulbs may be doped or coated to filter out the UV radiation.
 With adequate filtering, a halogen lamp exposes users to less UV than a standard incandescent lamp producing the same effective level of illumination without filtering.

-Any surface contamination, notably the oil from human fingertips, can damage the quartz envelope when it is heated.
+Any surface contamination, notably the oil from human fingertips or any uneven coating of dust or other substance, can damage the quartz envelope when it is heated.
 Contaminants, because they absorb more light and heat than the glass does, will create a hot spot on the bulb surface when the lamp is turned on.
 This extreme, localized heat causes the quartz to change from its vitreous form into a weaker, crystalline form that leaks gas.
-This weakening may also cause the bulb to form a bubble, weakening it and leading to its explosion.
+This weakening may also cause the bulb to form a bubble, weakening it and leading to its explosion and glass shrapnel.

-The small glass envelope may be enclosed in a much larger outer glass bulb, which provides several advantages if small size is not required:
+The small glass envelope may be enclosed in a much larger outer glass bulb, which provides several advantages if a small size is not required: